-- 2. Determine your file setup for each IP. - Create a single set of files for the IP (for use with all supported FPGAs) if your IP has no vendor-specific or vendor-optimized content and if the output method is supported by all intended consumers (blackbox or plaintext). - Create multiple versions of your protected IP if you have specific FPGA vendors or specific FPGA vendor families, if you are using FPGA device-family specific RTL like architecture-specific instantiations, or if you optimized your RTL or constraints for use with a specific FPGA vendor device family or FPGA vendor. - Encrypt the files with the appropriate encryption script as described in one of the following subsections: Encrypting IP with the encryptP1735.pl Script, on page 446 - Encrypting IP with the encryptIP Script, on page 452. - 3.
-Package your IP, as described in Preparing the IP Package, on page 455. - 4.
+- 2. Determine your file setup for each IP. - Create a single set of files for the IP (for use with all supported FPGAs) if your IP has no vendor-specific or vendor-optimized content and if the output method is supported by all intended consumers (blackbox or plaintext). - Create multiple versions of your protected IP if you have specific FPGA vendors or specific FPGA vendor families, if you are using FPGA device-family specific RTL like architecture-specific instantiations, or if you optimized your RTL or constraints for use with a specific FPGA vendor device family or FPGA vendor. - Encrypt the files with the appropriate encryption script as described in one of the following subsections: Encrypting IP with the encryptP1735.pl Script, on page 494 - Encrypting IP with the encryptIP Script, on page 500. - 3.
+Package your IP, as described in Preparing the IP Package, on page 503. - 4.
 Verify that your IP works with the synthesis tools by going through the procedure that the user would use. - Start the synthesis tool and load the IP with the Import IP->Import IP Package command.
-You can load your IP into an existing Synplify project. - For system-level IP, run it through the System DesignerTM tool and ensure bus-model compatibility between your IP and any other IP to which it interfaces.
-See the System Designer documentation for details on using this tool. - Run synthesis.
+You can load your IP into an existing Synplify project. - Run synthesis.